facebookImage

 The interest rate is the interest due, expressed as a percentage of the principal amount borrowed or deposited.
 The difference with the interest is that the interest is the amount and the interest rate is the percentage.

-Annual Percentage Rate (APR):
+What is the Annual Percentage Rate (APR)?

 The Annual Percentage Rate (APR) is the yearly interest charged for a loan or earned by a deposit and includes both interest and fees or charges.
 Consumers can use the APR to compare products between different financial institutions as it is calculated in a consistent way and protects consumers from misleading advertisement.
 Namely a loan product advertised with a lower interest rate may have a higher APR than a loan product with a higher interest rate due to higher overall fees.